You're not in T-ball anymore! Now that you're a little older, you probably have noticed that baseball has gotten more challenging.

 6. Develop your batter's stance.

 When you're batting, it's important to stand confidently in the batter's box and not be afraid of the ball.
 Ask your coach for help in proper positioning.
-Your coach also can give you advice about times when you need to duck and turn away or move to avoid being hit by a pitch.
+Your coach also can give you advice about times when you need to turn away or move to avoid being hit by a pitch.

 7. Never throw bats or helmets.

 If you make a hit, drop the bat before you start running to first instead of throwing it aside.
 If you make an out, it's a natural reaction to be upset, but you'll need to control your emotions and put your bat and batting helmet back in their proper places.
 Throwing them can lead to your teammates getting hurt, and that will make you really upset as well as getting you in trouble.